 - CT scan: to look for areas of infection in the lungs or sinus cavities

-- lung function test: gives your doctor information about your ability to intake air and may be used to diagnose asthma
+- lung function test: to give your doctor information about your ability to intake air in order to diagnose asthma

 - spirometry test: provides information about air intake ability and asthma

 - scope tests: requires a bronchoscope, which has a small camera and a light to look at your lungs and air passages, or a similar type of tube, called a rhinoscope can be used to look at the nasal passages